 Often called ‘the father of ‘wearable computing’, Dr. Steve Mann has been developing augmented reality systems since the 1980s, including Digital EyeGlass, the EyeTap Borg camera, Funtains and now, Space Glasses.

-Augmented (or ‘augmediated’) reality systems take real world human sensory inputs and enhance – or augment – them with digital data, usually obtained from the Internet.
-AR is seen as a technological way to enhance real life with additional information that is relevant, practical or entertaining – and in some cases, life sustaining.
+Augmented (or ‘augmediated’) reality systems take real-world human sensory inputs and enhance – or augment – them with digital data, usually obtained from the Internet.
+AR is seen as a technological way to enhance life with additional information that is relevant, practical or entertaining – and in some cases, life sustaining.

 New products like Google Glass and Lumis’ glasses can superimpose virtual images, video, text and sound on top of what is really there.